hildekuehne/HTK_actionRecognition/README.md

 	'std' = standard score (or Z-score) over all values in the sequence, mean = 0 and standard deviation = 1 'std_frame' = standard score (or Z-score) for each frame, mean = 0 and standard deviation = 1

+- Number of min / max samples to use (classes with fewer number of samples are filled by minority over sampling, classes with more samples are reduced, adapt this to avoid imbalanced training) config.min_number_samples = xxx;
+config.max_number_samples = xxx;

 - Read the htk book.
 You can find a lot of usefull hints how to interpret the results and adapt the system to different data corpora and domains.

 --------------------------------------
-Part VI : Other file input and output description
+Part VI : Adapting input for your own data
 --------------------------------------

 If you want to run HTK with different input data or on a new dataset, you will have to provide the input data and, if you want to try a different dataset, the segmentation information for each video, a related grammar and a dictionary.

 1) Input files

 The input files are plain ascii txt-files.
 Each line contains the input vector of one frame.
 The first line is zeros, and the first entry of each line is the frame number.
+E.g. if you got a 16 dimensional input vector and 330 frames, the overall file would have 331 lines (first line zeros) with 17 entries per line (frame number + input vector):

-0    0    0    0    0    0    0    0    0    0    0    0    0    0    0  ...
+0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0
 1  <values ...
 2  ...
 3  ...